Part of Jesuit Social Services’ commitment to ecological justice, the Hub is working to restore our relationship with nature and each other.

-Just Compost – turning local Brunswick and commercial waste resources into garden compost and living soil carbon sequestration from organic wastes streams.
+Just Compost – Merri-beck composting pilot.
+Turning local Brunswick and commercial waste resources into garden compost and living soil carbon sequestration from organic wastes streams.
 Supported by Sustainability Victoria.

 Just Hammertime – hands-on courses using recycled materials, in carpentry and construction for women and LGBITQ+ people.

-Just Nourishment – a Tuesday volunteer program that builds permaculture gardens and distributes healthy meals using zero-waste cooking.
+Just Nourishment – a Tuesday volunteer program that builds permaculture gardens.

 Developing a range of education and skill training programs, including permaculture and the Hammertime program for women looking to develop carpentry skills and enter into a trades career